-Your (the candidate's) identity will be verified using the online system.
+Candidates will have their identities verified using the online system.

 The set-up process will check that you have the minimum system requirements to run the software and you haven't anything running in the background to interfere with the exam test.